Pachinko (novel): Historical context

 Pachinko takes place between the years of 1910 and 1989, a period that includes both the Japanese occupation of Korea and World War II.
-As a historical novel, these events play a central role in Pachinko, influencing many of the characters' decisions.
+As a historical novel, these events play a central role in Pachinko, influencing many characters' decisions.

 In an interview, Lee noted that the history of Korean-Japanese people demonstrates "exclusion and otherization".

 Reception and awards

-The book, a New York Times Best Seller, received strong reviews, including those from The New York Times, The Guardian, NPR, The Sydney Morning Herald, The Irish Times, and Kirkus Reviews and is on the "Best Fiction of 2017" lists from Esquire, Chicago Review of Books, Amazon.com, Entertainment Weekly, the BBC, The Guardian, and Book Riot.
+The book, a New York Times Best Seller, received strong reviews, including those from The New York Times, The Guardian, NPR, The Sydney Morning Herald, The Irish Times, and Kirkus Reviews and is on the "Best Fiction of 2017" lists from Esquire, Chicago Review of Books, Amazon.com, the BBC, The Guardian, and Book Riot.
 In a Washington Post interview, writer Roxane Gay called Pachinko her favorite book of 2017.
 The book was named by The New York Times as one of the 10 Best Books of 2017.
+In 2024, it was listed #15 on The New York Times' 100 Best Books of the 21st Century list.

 Pachinko was a 2017 finalist for the National Book Award for Fiction.